aghagol/posenet-reloc/README.md

 Note: ORB-SLAM usually performs well in the absence of extreme appearance changes.
 This allows us to extract accurate pose information from a single run.
 Training data for PoseNet can be a combination of multiple runs, each using ORB-SLAM to extract pose in a common coordinate system.

-An LMDB database is built from the input images and the extracted pose labels for [PoseNet](https://github.com/alexgkendall/caffe-posenet)
+An LMDB database is built from the input images and the extracted pose labels.

 #### PoseNet variations: